storj/docs/app/dcs/third-party-tools/mongodb/page.md

   - /dcs/how-tos/mongodb-ops-manager-backup
   - /how-tos/mongodb-ops-manager-backup
 metadata:
-  title: Guide on Deploying MongoDB Ops Manager with Storj DCS
+  title: Guide on Deploying MongoDB Ops Manager with Storj
   description:
-    Step-by-step tutorial on how to deploy, monitor, and scale MongoDB using Ops Manager on your own infrastructure with Storj DCS.
+    Step-by-step tutorial on how to deploy, monitor, and scale MongoDB using Ops Manager on your own infrastructure with Storj.
 ---

 ## Introduction